Eight of Cups Meaning, Guide And Review

 Eight of Cups Description

-This disorientation and mismatching are done deliberately in the imagery to express the fact that the man in the picture is experiencing a sense of loss and disappointment.
-One missing cup also represents the sign that the man lacks emotional fulfillment and wholeness.
+This disorientation and mismatching are done deliberately in the imagery to express that the man in the picture is experiencing a sense of loss and disappointment.
+One missing cup also indicates that the man lacks emotional fulfillment and wholeness.

 The card Eight of Cups background holds a mountain towards which the man is walking, leaving the eight cups, his everything behind.
 There’s also a river flowing in the backdrop at the foot of the mountain.

 The moon is shining dimly in the background, and the sky gives the vibe of a starry night.
-Here, the mountain range in the background indicates the awareness that the upcoming journey of this man will be tough and tiring, though it is important for his development.
+Here, the mountain range in the background indicates the awareness that the upcoming journey of this man will be challenging and tiring, though it is essential for his development.
 The river symbolizes his emotions and their intensities.

 Lastly, the night sky lit with stars and moon fulfills the wish of the man to stay anonymous and blend into the night, turning invisible, and he prays that he goes unnoticed and undisturbed on his journey ahead.